Did you know self-care is essential to your health?

 It’s called Mom Guilt.

 This post may contain affiliate links.
 If you click on them and make a purchase, I receive a commission at no additional cost to you.
-Read my full disclosure policy here.
+Full disclosure policy here.

 …and often cause us to give up on satisfying our own wants and needs.